-What are the components of a good script?
+What do you consider the components of a good script?

-What are some of the most common mistakes you see?
+What are some of the most common screenwriting mistakes you see?

 What story tropes are you just tired of seeing?

-What are the 3 most important rules every writer should know?
+What are some key rules/guidelines every writer should know?

-Have you ever read a script where you could immediately tell “This writer gets it.”?
-What was it about the writing that did that?
+Have you ever read a script where you thought “This writer gets it”?
+If so, what were the reasons why?

 How do you feel about screenwriting contests?
 Worth it or not?

-How can people get in touch with you find out more about the services you provide?
+How can people find out more about you and the services you provide?